 There has been some speculation that there may be a very small population of the animals still alive in Tasmania.
 But no solid evidence has been produced, and there is a clear financial benefit to the claim, as it attracts valuable tourism to the areas where they have been “spotted”.

 American Lion or Panthera leo atrox: The American lion was a species of lion closely related to the African lion, except much larger.
-They were very common throughout North American and northern South America until about 11,000 years ago, when much of the other North American megafauna went extinct.
-They were about 25% larger than the largest modern African lions, and apparently (from their depictions in cave art) didn’t not possess a significant mane.
-They were about 8 feet long and 4 feet tall at the shoulders, and likely peaked around 800 lbs.
+They were very common throughout North American and northern South America until about 11,000 years ago — when much of the other North American megafauna also went extinct.
+They were about 25%-larger than the largest modern African lions, and apparently (from their depictions in cave art) didn’t possess a significant mane.
+They were about 8-feet-long and 4-feet-tall at the shoulders, and likely peaked around 800-lbs.
 Which makes them a good bit less-powerfully built than their competitors the saber-toothed cats, which also went extinct.
-There is evidence that they lined their dens with grasses and leaves as modern Siberian tigers do.
-It is currently thought that they went extinct through the combined actions of humans via hunting/and deforestation/fire, and the changing climate.
+There is evidence that they lined their dens with grasses and leaves, as modern Siberian tigers do.
+It is currently thought that they went extinct through the combined-actions of humans — via hunting and deforestation/fire — and the changing climate.

 Macoun’s Shining Moss or Neomacounia nitida: Macoun’s Shining Moss was a species of moss that was only found in a small area in Ontario at the time of its discovery.
 The distinctive moss occurred at only three locations near Belleville, Ontario, growing on the trunks of several elm and cedar species.
 It was well known to many First Nations tribes as an effective remedy for colds and coughs.
 The very limited area where it lived was clear-cut for development between 1864 and 1892.
 Extensive searches done in the years since have found no trace of it.
 It’s presumed extinct.

 If it wasn’t for the previous discovery, the moss could very easily have gone extinct without its existence ever being known to modern science.
 It’s an important lesson.
-When one considers how massive the forested and wild regions of the past several million years were, and how rare fossils (especially plants) are compared to total population sizes, it becomes very apparent that many species, including very large animal species with limited ranges or population sizes, could have existed without leaving any trace that we have yet found.
+When one considers how massive the forested and wild regions of the past several-million years were, and how rare fossils (especially plants) are compared to total population-sizes, it becomes very apparent that many species, including very-large animal species with limited-ranges or population-sizes, could have existed without leaving any trace that we have yet found.
 We have a very limited insight into the types of life that may have existed on the planet in the past.
-The ones that we are aware of are simply the most common, most easily preserved, and the most recognizable.
+The ones that we are aware of are simply the ones that are/were the most common, the most easily preserved, and the most easily recognizable.

 6th Great Mass Extinction: The Holocene Extinction, or The Anthropocene Extinction

-When this is combined with the directly human causes, of over-hunting, deforestation, introduced invasive species, introduced disease, domesticated animals, pollution, over-fishing, greenhouse gas pollution, and water diversion, it is no surprise that the current rate of extinction is 10 to 100 times higher than during any of the previous mass extinction events on the Earth.
+When this is combined with the directly human-related causes — over-hunting, deforestation, introduced invasive species, introduced disease, domesticated animals, pollution, over-fishing, greenhouse gas pollution, and water diversion — it is no surprise that the current rate of extinction is 10 to 100 times higher than during any of the previous mass extinction events on the Earth.

-The rate of species extinction has been increasing in recent years, and with it the health of many ecosystems.
+The rate of species extinction has been increasing in recent years — and with it the health of many ecosystems has been diminishing.
 Humans are entirely reliant upon these natural ecosystems for their lives.
 Without them there would be no food, clean water, livable climate, crop pollination, etc.